open-afc-project/openafc/helm/README.md

 |grafana-admin-password|grafana|Grafana admin user password|

-### Postgres databases and their provisioning <a name="postgres_dsatabases">
+### Postgres databases and their provisioning <a name="postgres_databases">

 #### Databases <a name="databases">

-OpenAFC usesvarious `PostgreSQL` databases.
+OpenAFC uses various `PostgreSQL` databases.
 Databases passed to containers in pairs of environment variables: one for DSN (without password or with some default password), another with name of file containing password (this file is a mapping of secret from the secret store).
 Former have default values or parts thereof.

 Typically DSN's user 'own' database (may do read/write/management), but, say, Grafana datasources uses DSNs that can be made read-only.

-Deveelopment environment (e.g. `k3d`) stores all databases in two containers: `ratdb` - that contains `fbrat` database and `bulk-postgres` that contains all other databases.
-In production environment all `PostgreSQL` databases expected to be on infrastructure-provided server(s) (most likely - single, but multiple servers may be used as well).
+Development environment (e.g. `k3d`) stores all databases in two containers: `ratdb` - that contains `fbrat` database and `bulk-postgres` that contains all other databases.
+In production environment all `PostgreSQL` databases expected to be on infrastructure-provided (managed) server(s) (most likely - single, but multiple servers may be used as well).

 Here is a list of databases and their DSN environment variables of their 'owners':